 It is important that you understand the technical characteristics of clipless road bike pedals types before making your purchase decision.
 Pedals and the connection between your road bike pedals and shoes play a crucial role in how much power gets transferred from your muscles through the drivetrain to the wheels.

-A pair of flat pedals such as found on “normal” bicycles is not an efficient pedalling platform because your foot is not held in place.
+A pair of flat pedals such as found on “normal” bicycles is not an efficient pedaling platform because your foot is not held in place.
 When cycling developed from a form of transport to a sport, it was soon realized that a pedal holding the shoe creates a more powerful pedal stroke.

 Road bike pedals used to have “bike clips” for the toe end of shoes, and straps to hold everything where it is.
 Once strapped in, you were stuck in there until you released the straps.
 This meant no stopping or high-risk track stands.